biocorecrg/RNAseq_course_2019/docs/course_data.md

 |<img src="images/encode2.png" width="800" align="middle" />|

-To download all fastq-files for this experiemnt takes a lot of time; therefore, to restrict the computation time of the analysis, we selected reads that are mapped only to the chromosome 10.
+To download all fastq-files for this experiment takes a lot of time; therefore, to restrict the computation time of the read mapping, we selected reads that are mapped only to chromosome 10.
 Please run the following commands to obtain these files:

 ```{bash}
 wget https://public-docs.crg.es/biocore/projects/training/RNAseq_2019/resources.tar